 Technical & design-related stuff

-Door Sixteen runs on the WordPress.org publishing platform.
-I'm currently using a heavily modified (by me!) version of the Blogum theme from WPShower.
-I use Photoshop & Illustrator for image editing and graphics creation, and I do all of my coding with Coda.
+Door Sixteen is currently using a modified version of the Florence theme from Solo Pine, and is running on the WordPress.org publishing platform.
+I use a paintbrush, ink, paper, scanner, Photoshop & Illustrator for image editing and graphics creation, and I do all of my coding with Coda.

-As of September 2011, I use a Leica D-Lux 5.
+I’ve had a Leica D-Lux 5 since September 2011, but I rarely use it.
 Most earlier photos were taken with a Panasonic Lumix DMC-TZ5.
-I'm not a photographer and I don't have much technical knowledge when it comes to taking pictures, so I prefer a small point & shoot with easily configurable options.
+I’m not a photographer and I don’t have much technical knowledge when it comes to taking pictures, so I prefer a small point & shoot with easily configurable options.

 I own (and use) a lot of fonts.
 A large part of my job is researching fonts.
 I love fonts.
 I'm a font nerd.
 That said, I don't really like to do font research for other people.
 I'm not trying to keep secrets or be a jerk or anything, but please understand if I don't provide lists of font names.
 If you'd like to do your own font research, MyFonts is GREAT starting point.